All Episodes

 And that's why making sure that we get comprehensive immigration reform done is so important.

-Uh it is gonna require work.
+It is going to require work.

 That's not our tradition.

-All right, news roundup information overload hour here on the Sean Hannity Show.
+News Roundup Information Overload Hour here on the Sean Hannity Show.

 There's a lot to absorb here.

-Now, remember 2014 became a referendum.
+Now, remember, 2014 became a referendum.

 So we've got that in play.

-If you look at the review, and this is new information out today, compiled by a Senate committee uh in 2016.
+If you look at the review, and this is new information out today, compiled by a Senate committee in 2016, well, what the judge in Seattle said was absolutely false.

-And that stands in stark contrast to the assertions of both the Seattle judge, Ropart, and the Ninth Circuit Court of Appeals, and in fact now I think they're going to move forward with a new executive order.
+Now, that stands in stark contrast to the assertions of both the Seattle judge, Robart, and the Ninth Circuit Court of Appeals.

-I'm not saying everything was perfect, but it you get the point of why this is needed and why this is necessary.
+I'm not saying everything was perfect, but you get the point of why this is needed and why this is necessary.

-Just like when I travel to other countries, they vet me before I get to go in, and everybody else.
+Just like when I travel to other countries, they vet me before I get to go in and everybody else.

 Qasim, how are you?